la2050/archive/_projects/2016/turning-los-angeles-into-a-renewable-energy-leader.md

   imperative for Los Angeles, a coastal city that is vulnerable to droughts, fires, sea-level rise and acidifying oceans to make a bold commitment and lead on the 100% renewable energy future our city deserves.
+Please explain how you will define and measure success for your project.​: >- We will immediately produce a blueprint report, written by renewable energy experts, for how Los Angeles can make this transition and use it as a tool to educate the community, the Mayor, and the City Council.
+Through our advocacy and community organizing we will work towards getting Mayor Garcetti and the City Council to order DWP to invest our ratepayer dollars to renewable energy and decommission the coastal gas power plants in the next few years.
+Our success will be measured primarily by building a diverse, powerful, and citywide movement towards achieving this historic goal.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - 'Staff '
+  - Publicity/awareness
+  - 'Community outreach '
+  - Network/relationship support
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/turning-los-angeles-into-a-renewable-energy-leader/skild-prod.s3.amazonaws.com/myla2050/images/custom540/7867733165741-team90.png
 organization_name: Food & Water Watch